Med Students & Geriatrics

 The Salber-Phillips Award

-Through the Salber-Phillips Award, UNC medical students in their second through fourth years are recognized for their community-oriented projects that improve the health or well-being of older adults who are 65 or older.
+Through the Salber-Phillips Award, UNC medical students in their second through fourth years receive recognition for their community-oriented projects.
+Without a doubt, these are projects that improve the health or well-being of older adults who are 65 or older.

 Care of the Older Patient Scholarly Concentration

 The Care of the Older Patient Scholarly Concentration, directed by Lindsay Wilson, MD, with support from Amy Denham, MD, MPH, Meredith Gilliam, MD, MPH, and Ellen Roberts, PhD, MPH, prepares medical students to care for older adults in their professional careers, regardless of what clinical specialty they ultimately pursue.
 Students participate in patient care in a variety of inpatient and outpatient settings.
-Faculty members work with students throughout the four-year program and assist in designing and completing a project.
-Completion of the concentration will be recognized on the student’s official transcript, in the commencement program, and in a letter of accommodation placed in the student’s academic file.
+In addition, faculty members work with students throughout the four-year program and assist in designing and completing a project.
+Also, completion of the concentration will be recognized on the student’s official transcript, in the commencement program, and in a letter of accommodation placed in the student’s academic file.

 Goals of the scholarly concentration include: